West Pleasant View, Colorado: History

 West Pleasant View traces its origins in the Colorado Gold Rush, when in 1860 George Pullman and several partners assembled claims to create the Cold Spring Ranch, comprising most of its present land area.
 With a hewn log Stage station built by Pullman at the southeast side of the junction of today's South Golden and Mt.
-Vernon Roads, the ranch served many area residents and travelers to at this important crossroads to and from the gold fields, served by Wells Fargo and other stagecoach companies.
-Making enough money on this and other ventures to realize his sleeper railcar dream, Pullman returned east in the mid-1860s, and the ranch continued as an important way station through subsequent proprietors including three generations of Jefferson County Sheriffs.
+Vernon Roads, the ranch served many area residents and travelers at this important crossroads to and from the gold fields, served by Wells Fargo and other stagecoach companies.
+Making enough money on this and other ventures to realize his sleeper railcar dream, Pullman returned east in the mid-1860s, and the ranch continued as an important way station through subsequent proprietors, including three generations of Jefferson County Sheriffs.

-In 1891 the Denver, Lakewood and Golden Railroad, in 1904 changed to Denver and Intermountain Railroad, began rail mass transit to the area and soon it began to be subdivided.
-In 1893 the Denver Rifle Club purchased five acres at its northeast end, which in time attracted the attention of the Colorado National Guard, which acquired property there and created Rifle Range in 1903, since built up to become the Camp George West Historic District.
+In 1904, the Denver, Lakewood and Golden Railroad changed its name to the Denver and Intermountain Railroad and began rail mass transit to the area; soon it began to be subdivided.
+The Denver Rifle Club purchased five acres at its northeast end, which in time attracted the attention of the Colorado National Guard, which acquired property there and created Rifle Range in 1903, since built up to become the Camp George West Historic District.
 Residential development began in 1908 when the Pleasant View Development and Investment Company was created by ranch property owners D.J.
 Myerpeter, George C. Gilman and E.E.
 Sherwood. with Cecelia Prentiss building Pleasant View's first house.
 Fellow Pleasant View pioneer Susan Hubbard Martin, a University of Denver graduate in music, vowed "Pleasant View shall have a church of its very own" and Pleasant View Community Church was dedicated on February 8, 1931.
 West Colfax Avenue was built through Pleasant View in 1937 as a Works Progress Administration project, and many businesses built up along South Golden Road and Colfax that served as highways to and from the mountains.
 In October 1948 the Pleasant View Metropolitan District was created to serve the area's firefighting and parks needs including the Pleasant View Fire Department, and in 1951 Pleasant View Elementary School was built, spearheaded by the noted Golden educator Roger Quincy Mitchell.